Zero to One by Peter Thiel, summary & review

 Don’t be afraid to break the mold.
 Switch angles, look at things from a different perspective.
 That’s the key.
 No need to come up with unrealistic inventions, and insane ideas, just seek opportunities and look where nobody’s looking.

 Entrepreneurship demands critical thinking combined with a healthy dash of doubt.
 Be independent and don’t hesitate to question dogmas.
 Peter Thiel always asks his candidates during an interview: “Name an important truth you know that the majority of people don’t agree with”.
-Not an easy question.
-You can answer it starting to look for a crazy statement everybody agreed on.

 Understanding of our past in a lot of ways guarantees a clear understanding of today’s reality.

 Be modest in your predictions, be flexible and learn to adapt.
 Don’t concentrate on sales but on your product and evolve on the go.
 Otherwise the fate of those from dot-com bubble period awaits you.
 Companies were estimated to cost millions of dollars before the launch, but in the end… Think, evolve and, once again, doubt.
 So, risk, don’t be modest, have a plan even if it’s not so good, don’t venture into high-competition markets and care about the sales just as much as you do about your product.
 Sound familiar, huh?

 What kind of person it takes for a startup that can change the future?

 Peter Thiel pays attention to the fact that most great leaders were eccentric and weird and they were not only praised but a lot of the times despised and outcast.
 Be prepared for those two different sides of the leadership medal and remember: a leader is not the one who believes he’s a genius but the one who inspires people to be better, more efficient, productive and creative.
 Also Thiel noticed a direct correlation between the success of a startup and its CEO’s low salary.